-The Texas Ratio for Dime Savings Bank held steady from 2.14% as of December 31, 2012 to 2.81% as of December 31, 2013, resulting in a negative change of 31.01%.
-This indicates that the balance sheet and financial strength for Dime Savings Bank has held steady in recent periods.
+The Texas Ratio for Dime Savings Bank experienced no significant changes from 2.14% as of December 31, 2012 to 2.81% as of December 31, 2013, resulting in a negative change of 31.01%.
+This indicates that the balance sheet and financial strength for Dime Savings Bank has had no significant changes in recent periods.

 In the past year, Dime Savings Bank has increased its total deposits by $57.74 million, resulting in 2.24% growth for the year.
 A strong track record of growth is an indicator of consumer confidence and the bank's ability to strengthen its balance sheet.
 The growth Dime Savings Bank has shown is above average.